 In September, a shanty on the west side of Bobcaygeon Road on the southern bank of the Gull River was used as a temporary schoolhouse for children living within a four-mile radius or School Section (S.S.).
 Classed as a union school, it was designated S.S. #6 Minden and S.S. #1 Anson.
 The children attended from homes within a four-mile radius.
 The school was located beside Buck’s Hotel and Daniel Buck was one of its first trustees.

 In the fall of 1859, construction began on the Cameron Colonization Road heading north from Fenelon Falls.
 The road went through Coboconk and Norland, and by 1872 it had reached the small village of Moore’s Falls where a sturdy, wooden bridge was constructed to cross over the Gull River.
 Cameron Road continued on through Miner’s Bay and ended at Bobcaygeon Road about a kilometer and a half south of Minden.
 In 1937, it became part of Highway 35.

-In 1860, a block of 10 townships northeast of Minden was surveyed to extend the northern border of Peterborough County.
+In 1860, a block of 10 townships was surveyed to extend, the northern border of Peterborough County.
+Nine of the 10 townships were northeast of Minden.
 The block (which became the future Dysart et al) was sold the following year to the British-owned Canadian Land and Emigration Company for $192,000.
 The company intended to lease most of the land to logging companies and sell any suitable farmland to settlers.
 Thomas Chandler Haliburton (a judge, politician, and international best-selling author from Nova Scotia who moved to London, England and became a member of Parliament) was the company chairman.
 The block of land and small village by Head Lake were named after him.